hyphacoop/go-dasl/README.md

 We can write less code by using struct tag options:
 - `toarray`: encode without field names (decode back to original struct)
-- `omitempty`: omit empty field when encoding
+- `omitempty`: omit empty field when encoding (same rules as encoding/json)
-- `omitzero`: omit zero-value field when encoding
+- `omitzero`: omit zero-value field when encoding (same rules as encoding/json)

 As a special case, struct field tag "-" omits the field.